-MF6004 Individual Human Development Theories Throughout the Life Cycle 3 C/h
+MF6004 Individual Human Development Theories Throughout the Life Cycle 3 C/h will help students see the relevance of the content in a multicultural society.

-This course covers major developmental issues in physical, cognitive, and social/emotional toddlerhood, infancy, early childhood, childhood, middle childhood, adolescence, early adulthood, middle adulthood and adulthood.
+This course covers major developmental issues in physical, cognitive, and social/emotional infancy, toddlerhood, early childhood, childhood, middle childhood, adolescence, early adulthood, middle adulthood and late adulthood.
 The course is designed to help students think through "issues" in development to be critical thinkers.
-The course has an international and cross-cultural component that will help students see the relevance of the content in a multicultural society.
+The course has an international and cross-cultural component that